-A reconciliation of the beginning and ending balance of total unrecognized tax benefits for the fiscal years ended January 31, 2023, 2022, and 2021 is as follows:
+A reconciliation of the beginning and ending balance of total unrecognized tax benefits for the fiscal years ended January 31, 2024, 2023, and 2022 is as follows:

 Fiscal year ended January 31,

-(in thousands) 2023 2022 2021
+(in thousands) 2024 2023 2022

-Beginning of period \$ 288 \$ 267 \$ 493
+Beginning of period \$ \$ 288 \$ 267

 Tax positions taken in prior period

-Gross increases
+Gross increases 4,404 -

-Gross decreases (272) (13)
+Gross decreases (272)

 Tax positions taken in current period

-Gross increases 20
+Gross increases 516 20

-Lapse of statute of limitations (233)
+Lapse of statute of limitations -

-Currency translation effect (16) 1 20
+Currency translation effect (16) 1

-End of period \$ \$ 288 \$ 267
+End of period \$ 4,920 \$ \$ 288

-The Company recognizes accrued interest and penalties related to unrecognized tax benefits in the (provision for) benefit from income taxes and recognized insignificant interest and penalties in each of the fiscal years ended January 31, 2023, 2022, and 2021.
-As of January 31, 2023, 2022 and 2021, accrued unrecognized tax benefits were \$\\\\\million\$, \$\million\$, \$\mathbf{0}\$.3 million and \$\mathbf{0}\$.3 million, respectively, and if recognized would reduce the (provision for) benefit from income taxes, and the Company's effective tax rate.
+During fiscal 2024, the Company completed an analysis of its historical U.S. research and development tax credits and recorded a corresponding increase in the uncertain tax position.
+The Company recognizes accrued interest and penalties related to unrecognized tax benefits in the provision for income taxes and recognized insignificant interest and penalties in each of the fiscal years ended January 31, 2024, 2023, and 2022.
+As of January 31, 2024 and 2023, none of the accrued unrecognized tax benefits, if recognized, would reduce the provision for income taxes, and the Company's effective tax rate.
+As of January 31, 2022, accrued unrecognized tax benefits were \$0.3 million, which if recognized, would reduce the provision for income taxes, and the Company's effective tax rate.
+The Company does not expect any unrecognized tax benefits to be recognized within the next 12 months.